miayam/cs-intro/001 Iterative Sort/README.md

 A sorting algorithm that uses loop (for, while, do-while).

 ## Bubble Sort
+It's so boring.
+I just copy-paste it from [here](https://btholt.github.io/complete-intro-to-computer-science/bubble-sort).

 The algorithm is pretty simple: compare two items in an array that are next to each other.
 If they're out of order (that is, the larger one comes first in the array) swap them.
 Then move forward one index,